-There will be additional changes coming in to effect from 1st April 2021 which will increase the length of the courses, details of the new course structure are below.
+Additional changes which came in to effect on 1st April 2021 have increased the length of the courses, details of the new course structure are below.

 The Security Industry Act 2001 (security licensing law) has made it compulsory for all those who work in the security industry to undergo training and possess a valid SIA licence.
 To get an SIA licence a candidate will have to show that they have successfully completed one or more of these courses.